 In this policy you will find out what the school will do to prevent and tackle bullying.
 This policy, we trust, will develop a community which promotes an anti-bullying culture; where every individual is valued for their contributions regardless of a persons', race, religion, sexual orientation, ability, appearance or deprivation.
 As a community we will not tolerate bullying - including between adults, adults to children and between young people.
-We want to come together as a school community to stop bullying and work together to encourage the development of ourselves as individuals whilst accepting: bullying is a part of 21st century life and victims must be given the skills to overcome it and the bullies educated to stop.
+Achieving the objectives of the Anti-Bullying Policy is the responsibility of everyone within our school community.